Ya-Ke “Grace” Wu, PhD, RN

 Dr. Wu is an Assistant Professor in the School of Nursing and an Adjunct Assistant Professor in the UNC Center of Excellence for Eating Disorders, Department of Psychiatry, at the University of North Carolina at Chapel Hill (UNC).
 Dr. Wu received her PhD from the UNC School of Nursing in 2018 and completed comprehensive training in eating disorders at the UNC Center of Excellence for Eating Disorders and interventions development at the UNC School of Nursing’s T32 Postdoctoral Fellowship.
 She was also selected and completed the Summer Genetics Institute at the National Institute of Nursing Research and Institute for Behavioral Genetics at the University of Colorado-Boulder.
 Dr. Wu earned her BSN at Central Taiwan University of Science and Technology and her MSN at Kaohsiung Medical University in Taiwan.
 Prior to pursuing her PhD degree, Dr. Wu worked as a registered nurse for twelve years and a lecturer in evidence-based practice for seven years in Taiwan.

-Dr. Grace Wu is a distinguished scientist whose groundbreaking research in biobehavioral sciences and community research has significantly advanced our understanding of various health conditions.
-With a multidisciplinary approach and a strong focus on community, biobehavioral, and hormonal factors, Dr. Wu has made remarkable contributions to the fields of obesity, disordered eating behaviors, cardiovascular diseases, and mental health.
+Dr. Wu is a distinguished biobehavioral scientist whose groundbreaking research in biobehavioral and community research has significantly advanced our understanding of various health conditions.
+With a multidisciplinary approach and a strong focus on bio-psycho-social components, Dr. Wu has made remarkable contributions to the fields of obesity, disordered eating behaviors, cardiovascular diseases, and mental health research in diverse populations.

-At the UNC School of Nursing, Dr. Wu served as the Principal Investigator for the Research, Education, and Quality Improvement Pilot Grant, where she spearheaded the Carolina Blue Project.
+At the UNC School of Nursing, Dr. Wu served as the Principal Investigator for The Carolina Blue Project (https://carolinablueproject.org/).
 This project aimed to investigate the relationship between disinhibited eating, work-related stressors, psychosocial distress, and cardiovascular disease risk factors among the North Carolina police force.
 Dr. Wu has built a strong relationship with North Carolina law enforcement communities to promote the health and well-being of law enforcement officers.
 Dr. Wu’s meticulous study design and innovative methodologies shed light on the complex interplay between stress, eating behaviors, and cardiovascular health.
+Dr. Wu was awarded the Research, Education, and Quality Improvement Pilot Grant from UNC School of Nursing, NIDDK U24DK132715-Splendor NC Grant from the NIH, and Tar Heel Bus Tour Grant from UNC Rural to support her work for the Carolina Blue Project.

-Dr. Wu’s expertise in genetics and eating disorders is evident in her involvement as the Principal Investigator for the International Society of Nurses in Genetics and the International Society of Psychiatric-Mental Health Nurse projects.
-In these initiatives, she aimed to establish a small Eating Disorders Genetics Initiative (EDGI) site in Taiwan, focusing on identifying the genetic structures underlying eating disorders in Asians.
-By collecting and analyzing phenotypes and genotypes associated with eating disorders among Taiwanese individuals, Dr. Wu aimed to ensure global inclusion and advance personalized treatment approaches.
+Dr. Wu’s expertise in genetics and eating disorders is evident in her involvement as the Principal Investigator for the Eating Disorders Genetics Initiative (EDGI) in Asians.
+In this project, she aimed to identify the genetic structures underlying eating disorders in Asians.
+By collecting and analyzing phenotypes and genotypes associated with eating disorders among Asians, Dr. Wu aimed to ensure global inclusion and advance personalized treatment approaches.
+Dr. Wu was awarded two research grants from the International Society of Nurses in Genetics and the International Society of Psychiatric-Mental Health Nurse to support her work for the EDGI-Asians.

 Recognized for her outstanding research endeavors, Dr. Wu received the UNC Junior Faculty Development Award from the UNC Provost Office.
-With this grant, she conducted a project investigating the gene expression of metabolic hormones in disordered eating after bariatric surgery.
-By examining the changes in gene expression of hormones such as leptin, insulin, and ghrelin, Dr. Wu aimed to unravel the underlying mechanisms contributing to binge eating and loss of control eating following bariatric surgery.
+With this grant, she conducted The NC Bariatric Project (https://rb.gy/3izkv) investigating the changes of gene expression of metabolic hormones in disordered eating before and three-month after bariatric surgery.
+By examining the changes in gene expression of hormones such as leptin, ghrelin, insulin, glucagon-like peptide-1, glucose-insulinotropic polypeptide, and nesfatin-1, Dr. Wu aimed to unravel the underlying mechanisms contributing to binge eating and loss of control eating following bariatric surgery.

 Dr. Wu’s collaborative efforts have also extended to her work as a collaborator in the R21 MH121726-02 project funded by the National Institute of Mental Health.
 This project focused on exploring the impact of ovarian hormones on reward response and binge eating in bulimia nervosa.
 Dr. Wu’s expertise in hormonal phenotypes and her involvement in this longitudinal, experimental design demonstrated her commitment to unraveling the complexities of eating disorders.